 Ever feel that the tide of bad news is pounding at your shores?
-Well, it is if you let it, but if you'd like to take control of your input to produce a better output then here is what you need The 30 Day Mental Fast.
+Well, it is if you let it, but if you'd like to take control of your input to produce better output, then here is what you need-The 30 Day Mental Fast.

-Some time ago during the Tuesday Bible study class at Saint Cecilia Catholic Church, our leader, Sue, opened with a prayer expressing that we all begin focusing more on God’s Word and less on the disturbing events around us.
-After we all said our “Amen,” I sheepishly raised by hand and shared a challenge I undertook beginning June 2001 called The 30-Day Mental Fast.
-The program was started by Jerry Clark.
-Clark said that by following a few rules, we can change our mental outlook.
+Some time ago, during the Tuesday Bible study class at Saint Cecilia Catholic Church, our leader, Sue, opened with a prayer expressing that we all begin focusing more on God’s Word and less on the disturbing events around us.
+After we all said our “Amen,” I sheepishly raised my hand and shared a challenge I undertook beginning June 2001 called The 30-Day Mental Fast.
+Jerry Clark started the program.
+Clark said that we could change our mental outlook by following a few rules.
 No longer will we be slaves to the media’s grip of fear and doom.

-What started out as a thirty-day challenge has become a ten year continuous endeavor, and this included the infamous events of September 11, 2001.
+What started as a thirty-day challenge has become a ten-year continuous endeavor, and this included the infamous events of September 11, 2001.
 During that dreadful period, I barely looked at the news.
 I knew what I needed to know, and I knew I could not change anything.
-Instead, I was free to focus on what I could change: my life, my attitude, and my outlook.
+Instead, I was free to focus on what I could change: my life, attitude, and outlook.

 Romans 12:2 expounds, “Do not be conformed to this world but be transformed by the renewal of your mind, that you may prove what is the will of God, what is good and acceptable and perfect.”

-Turn off the television set and the radio in the house and in the car.
+Turn off the television set and the radio in the house and the car.

-In place of the above, listen to books on tape, motivational CD’s, or Catholic CD’s
+Listen to books on tape, motivational CDs, or Catholic CDs.

-Read good books and magazines that will make you grow rather than make you feel powerless.
+Read good books and magazines to make you grow rather than make you feel powerless.

-Give yourself time every day in God’s word and in prayer.
+Give yourself time every day in God’s word and prayer.